ecommerce

 Don’t have a processor yet?
 Sign up at CardFellow to get free, no-obligation quotes from multiple companies to accept credit cards online.

-A Magento implementation isn’t for the faint-hearted!
+An Adobe Commerce implementation isn’t for the faint-hearted!
 That said, if you have the budget, and need an eCommerce platform focused on customer needs, integrations, extensions, and customization, it’s hard to beat.

-If you’re a smaller retailer, Magento may be a little more than what you need right now.
+If you’re a smaller retailer, Adobe may be a little more than what you need right now.
 In those cases, we’d normally recommend a website builder service with a retail add on, or a WordPress and WooCommerce implementation.
 There’s far less of administrative and support overhead, and you’ll be able to customize the platform fairly easily.
-Although you may not get all the customization you need, you can grow your business until you have the resources to move to a more fully-featured platform like Magento.
+Although you may not get all the customization you need, you can grow your business until you have the resources to move to a more fully-featured platform like Adobe Commerce.

 Your email address will not be published.
+Required fields are marked *

 Credit Card Processing exposed